bmgalhardo/backend-engineering-challenge/README.md

 > - JSON line with the wrong schema (e.g., empty timestamp)

 ## To Run
-Install poetry and cli dependencies
+Inside the root directory, execute the following commands to install poetry and CLI dependencies.
 ```
 pip install poetry
 poetry install